UsabilityEngineering/Gamification/README.md

-# Project Name
+# Gamification

-Introduction - a brief summary of the general problem being studied and addressed
+Sometimes learning can be dull and boring; reading textbooks can put people to sleep.
+One solution to this is gamification, the idea of adding game elements to learning environments to keep students intrigue.
+The purpose of this project is to create a software that implements this idea and hopefully boosts students engagement in learning.

 ## Team Members

-* **Full Name 1** - Summary of contributions
+* **Gary Her** - Summary of contributions
 * **Full Name 2** - Summary of contributions

 ## Phase 1: User Inquiry and Inspection